 - Consume it in culinary doses.

 - Avoid taking raw garlic in massive amounts.

 Some of the most profound garlic benefits proven by science, include helping to reverse heart disease in its early stages, preventing and fighting various forms of cancer, improving the health of diabetics, and even showing promise for serious cognitive diseases like Alzheimer’s.

-If you’re not already a garlic fan, I highly suggest you start falling in love with this delicious and medicinal herb.
-A clove of raw garlic with a meal each day is a great, easy way to start reaping garlic benefits on a consistent basis.
-Definitely remember to consume raw garlic with food rather than on an empty stomach to prevent gastrointestinal problems as well as bad breath.
+If you’re not already a fan of this spice, I highly suggest you start falling in love with this delicious and medicinal herb.
+A clove of raw garlic with a meal each day is a great, easy way to start reaping benefits on a consistent basis.
+Definitely remember to consume the raw version with food rather than on an empty stomach to prevent gastrointestinal problems as well as bad breath.
 If you find it hard to get rid of your garlic breath, just try eating some raw parsley afterward.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost